Hoop rolling

 Hoop rolling, also called hoop trundling, is both a sport and a child's game in which a large hoop is rolled along the ground, generally by means of an object wielded by the player.
 The aim of the game is to keep the hoop upright for long periods of time, or to do various tricks.

 Hoop rolling has been documented since antiquity in Africa, Asia and Europe.
 Played as a target game, it is an ancient tradition widely dispersed among different societies.
 In Asia, the earliest records date from Ancient China, and in Europe from Ancient Greece.

 In the West, the most common materials for the equipment have been wood and metal.
 Wooden hoops, driven with a stick about one foot long, are struck with the centre of the stick in order to ensure good progress.
 Metal hoops, instead of being struck, can be guided by a metal hook.

 History

 A version of hoop rolling played as a target game is encountered as an ancient tradition among aboriginal peoples in many parts of the world.
 The game, known as hoop-and-pole, is ubiquitous throughout most of Africa.

 In the Americas, it has been played by a great number of unrelated Native American tribes.
 The game has exhibited many variations of materials and size of implements and rules of play.
-It is postulated that its wide distribution is a factor of the rich symbolical possibilities of the game, rather than indicating radial diffusion from a single center of invention.
+It is postulated that its wide distribution is a factor of the rich symbolic possibilities of the game, rather than indicating radial diffusion from a single center of invention.